Joseph Leo Koerner

 Victor S. Thomas Professor of the History of Art and Architecture

-Koerner is also a documentary filmmaker interested in exploring the presence of the past—as history, memory, archive, and monument.
-He has written and presented arts documentaries for BBC television, including the three-part series Northern Renaissance produced by BBC Scotland and broadcast on BBC Four.
+For the last two decades, Koerner has also made documentary films.
+He is interested exploring the presence of the past—as history, memory, archive, and monument.
+He has written and presented arts documentaries for BBC television, including the three-part series Northern Renaissance produced by BBC Scotland and broadcast on BBC Four and the feature-length documentary Vienna, City of Dreams.
 He has written reviews and articles for The New Republic, Frankfurter Allgemeine Zeitung, The New York Review of Books, and Granta, and is Associate Editor of—and frequent contributor to—the interdisciplinary journal Res: Anthropology and Aesthetics.